 Visas

-All appointments are contingent upon approval of an appropriate visa as required by U.S. Citizenship and Immigration Services (USCIS).
+All appointments are contingent upon the appointee obtaining the appropriate immigration status, as approved by U.S. Citizenship and Immigration Services (USCIS).
 The Harvard International Office (HIO) helps individuals secure visas and other appropriate documentation allowing them to enter the United States and pursue their activities at Harvard.
 Please note that Harvard may also sponsor your visa for longer than your 1-year appointment term, to avoid additional visa costs for both parties.
 However, if your academic appointment ends, your visa sponsorship through Harvard will be withdrawn on your scheduled appointment end date.
 If you need such assistance, and as federal regulations permit, HIO will assist you in the process of obtaining temporary visa status.
 The United States government, however, remains the final arbiter of all immigration-related cases.
 Furthermore, the United States Department of State visa services at all United States embassies and consulates may be delayed or otherwise impacted by a variety of conditions.
 It is ultimately the responsibility of the individual appointee to ensure they obtain an appropriate entry visa and any other required authorization prior to arrival at Harvard for their appointed term.
 In the event that you are unable to obtain a visa and any other required authorization within that time for any reason, Harvard shall have no obligation to pay the stipend specified for the appointment.

 Benefits